Pathoschild/smapi-mod-dump/source/Better Ranching/README.md

 # Stardew Valley Mod - Better Ranching
-Stardew Valley mod that adds an icon above animals when they are ready to be milked/sheared or petted and prevents failing milking/shearing attempts: https://www.nexusmods.com/stardewvalley/mods/859/
+Stardew Valley mod that prevents doomed milking/shearing attempts and adds an indicator when animals can be petted, milked, or sheared: https://www.nexusmods.com/stardewvalley/mods/859/

-Compatible with Stardew Valley 1.3.31+ on Linux, Mac, and Windows.
-Requires SMAPI 2.8 or later.
+Compatible with Stardew Valley 1.4.3+ on Linux, Mac, and Windows.
+Requires SMAPI 3.0 or later.

-**New Update:** Pathoschild updated the mod to work with Stardew Valley 1.3.31 and SMAPI 2.8-- if you have an earlier version of Stardew (1.3.28 or below), you may need to grab an earlier version of the mod!
+**New Update:** I added the fix that the awesome minervamaga made to stop errors introduced in the last game update!
+I also fixed the bug that was causing dogs/cats to keep their heart icons even if the config setting was turned off.

 ![Preview image](/better_ranching_preview.gif)